arogozhnikov/python3_with_pleasure/README.md

 Python became a mainstream language for machine learning and other scientific fields that heavily operate with data;
 it boasts various deep learning frameworks and well-established set of tools for data processing and visualization.

 However, Python ecosystem co-exists in Python 2 and Python 3, and Python 2 is still used among data scientists.
-By the end of 2019 scientific stack will [stop supporting Python2](http://www.python3statement.org).
+By the end of 2019 the scientific stack will [stop supporting Python2](http://www.python3statement.org).
-As for numpy, after 2018 any new feature releases will support [only Python3](https://github.com/numpy/numpy/blob/master/doc/neps/dropping-python2.7-proposal.rst).
+As for numpy, after 2018 any new feature releases will only support [Python3](https://github.com/numpy/numpy/blob/master/doc/neps/dropping-python2.7-proposal.rst).

-To make transition less frustrating, I've collected a bunch of Python 3 features that you may find useful.
+To make the transition less frustrating, I've collected a bunch of Python 3 features that you may find useful.

 <img src='https://uploads.toptal.io/blog/image/92216/toptal-blog-image-1457618659472-be2f380fe3aad41333427ecd5a1ec5c5.jpg' width=400 />